 In every case of absence, the child MUST bring in a written excuse on the form provided by the school.
-(Extra excuses are pro This excuse form shows the date or dates of absence, the reason, and the parent/guardian's signature.
+(Extra excuses are provided at the end of this handbook.)
+This excuse form shows the date(s) of absence, the reason, and the parent/guardian's signature.
 Please be specific about the reason - do not say "sickness" or "illness."
 Excuses should be submitted in advance when an absence is known.
 Completed excuse forms must be brought in by the child upon his/her return from an absence.
 Excuses must be turned in no later than 3 days after the absence.
 Failure to deliver an excuse in the allotted time will result in the absence being counted as unexcused (illegal.)